Last Updated on

 Cognitive defusion refers to the techniques that are intended to change how an individual reacts to or interacts with their thoughts and feelings rather than the nature of these thoughts and feelings.
-ACT is not intended to limit our exposure to negative experiences, but to face them and come out the other side with decreased fixation on these experiences.
+Acceptance and Commitment Therapy is not intended to limit our exposure to negative experiences, but to face them and come out the other side with a decreased fixation on these experiences.

 Being present is another familiar concept for practitioners of mindfulness.
 It can be understood as the practice of being aware of the present moment while declining to attach judgments to the experience.
 In other words, being present involves actively experiencing what is happening without trying to predict, change, or make value judgments about the experience.

 Self as context is the simple idea that an individual is not his or her experiences, thoughts, or emotions.
 Instead of being one’s experiences, the “self as context” process rests on the idea that there is a self outside of the current experience.

 In other words, we are not what happens to us.
 We are the ones experiencing what happens to us.
 This idea will be explored in more detail when we get to techniques.